sapcxtools/workspace/core-customize/hybris/bin/custom/sapcxtools/sapcommercetoolkit/README.md

 If you are not comfortable with these default configuration, you can specify your own configuration by overlaying the bean alias of the template engine called `emailTemplateEngine`.

-For local development there is also a `StoreInLocalDirectoryHtmlEmailService`.
-This service does not even send any emails, but instead stores them in a configurable local directory.
+For local development there is also a `StoreLocallyHtmlEmailService`.
+This service does not even send any emails, but instead stores them in a configurable local directory or the database.
 In order to activate this feature, you need to activate/add the spring profile `sapcommercetools-fake-localmails` to your `local.properties`:

 ```properties
 spring.profiles.active=sapcommercetools-fake-localmails